 As explained in detail in section 1.2, connecting parties should only pay for the minimum assets and services that are required to enable their connection to the transmission network.
-The Commission notes that it is becoming increasingly likely that connecting parties will seek connection to the transmission network via an existing identified user shared asset, i.e. a 'brownfield' connection, rather than building an entirely new identified user shared asset, i.e. a 'greenfield' connecting party will pay the full costs of the identified user shared asset needed to facilitate its connection, but subsequent connecting parties will only pay the incremental costs of connecting to that asset.
+The Commission notes that it is becoming increasingly likely that connecting parties will seek connection to the transmission network via an existing identified user shared asset, i.e. a 'brownfield' connection, rather than building an entirely new identified user shared asset, i.e. a 'greenfield' connection.
+However, this can create a first mover disadvantage because the first connecting party will pay the full costs of the identified user shared asset needed to facilitate its connection, but subsequent connecting parties will only pay the incremental costs of connecting to that asset.

 The Commission understands that some TNSPs have put in place informal arrangements to resolve this first-mover disadvantage.
-In Victoria, AEMO has developed a cost allocation policy for terminal stations, i.e. a substation, that is intended to result in several outcomes, including that "future applicants connecting to the same terminal station will pay their actual cost of connection to the terminal station and a share of the cost associated with the provision of negotiated transmission services paid by existing applicants."^{237,238}
+In Victoria, AEMO has developed a cost allocation policy for terminal stations, i.e. a substation, that is intended to result in several outcomes, including that "future applicants connecting to the same terminal station will pay their actual cost of connection to the terminal station and a share of the cost associated with the provision of negotiated transmission services paid by existing applicants."